Surucobe/javascript-works/thoughs.md

 ##23/09/2019
 i guess is fair to say that today was a bad day, i got myself wet out of my mind in a HUGE rain i didn't make anything particualary special and prove myself once again that i don't know how to handle modules, i feel really sad these days not being able to get a job in what i want is hitting me hard and i guess i correct to say i refuse to get a job in a different area but, specifically as a web developer, i want to really hard but i don't work half as hard as i use to the question on how to make it is one that has me intrigue how to be proactive, how to stop procastinating and how to get serious and maybe the answer is just do it...

+##25/09/2019
+Today is my brithday and a birthday gift to me i wanna make myself private and not share a thing nor text, why? i don't like sharing on my bday that simple lol

 ## Inspirational Quote